mwojtyczka/databricks-dbt-factory/README.md

 Databricks dbt factory
 ===

-Databricks dbt factory is a simple library to generate Databricks Job tasks based on dbt manifest with an option to overwrite it in the existing job definition.
+Databricks dbt factory is a simple library to generate Databricks Job tasks based on dbt manifest.
+The tool can overwrite tasks in the existing Databricks job definition (in-place update, or creating new definition).

 # databricks_dbt_factory